ppiersanti/personal-site/resources/templates/md/posts/2018-03-04-pure-function-refactoring.md

 The refactoring consisted in moving out in a new function the database and log stuff, passing it the data to persist.

-The reset's function output can be provided to the save function for persistence.
+The `reset`'s function output can be provided to the `save` function for persistence.

 The original function is now decoupled from db dependency, can be growed interactively at the REPL, tests can be written